interest-protocol/dinero-markets-old/README.md

 ## :thought_balloon: Philosophy :thought_balloon:

 We do not follow the famous Facebook mantra of “Move fast and break things".
-Interest Protocol contracts will **never** go live before tests, audits, a test net MVP and when possible combed by a formal verification tool.
+Interest Protocol contracts will **never** go live before tests, audits, a test net MVP, and when possible combed by a formal verification tool.

-We chose upgradeable contracts so assure security post deployment and tweak settings based on community proposals.
+We chose upgradeable contracts to assure security post-deployment and tweak settings based on community proposals.
 Our contracts will never go from V1.0.0 to V2.0.0 through an upgrade.
 A whole new contract will be deployed.
+Upgrades that involve any code upgrade will go through the normal security process.

 ## Resources